ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_VectorData_R.md

 ![fire_map](assets/R_fire_map-1.png)

 Since this feature collection has several attributes, we can also visualize, for example, when the fires occurred during the year.
+Note that the dates are when the fires' perimeters are established, not when the fires start.
+Since fires can endure for many days and change their spatial extent over that time, this date is when the maximum extent of the fire was determined, which needs to be at the end of the fire.

 ```r
 # Plotting when wildfires occurred throughout 2018